lherron2/independent-simulations/README.md

 Then, run `postprocess_simulations.py $PDB` to compute relevant quantities for the simulation.
 Once of these quantities is G vectors (as defined in XXX), which will be used to create a dataset to train a diffusion model with.
 To create the dataset, run `gvec_to_dataset.sh $PDB`, which will write the dataset to `$PROJECT_PATH/$PDB/data/`
 ## EXAMPLE

-The provided example will run five simulations of a GCAA tetraloop RNA (pdbid: 1zih) at temperatures between 310K and 410K.
+The provided example located in `openmm/experiments/` will run five simulations of a GCAA tetraloop RNA (pdbid: 1zih) at temperatures between 310K and 410K.

 First we have to activate the conda environment and add the python scripts located in ```openmm/src``` to the system ```$PATH``` by running
 ```